 Everyone has their own journey.
 It may be difficult, but it’s vital to support someone’s choices, even if their choices lead them on a path away from you.

-That’s a tough pill to swallow, I know.
-In this woman’s case, respecting his need for distance is a part of taking responsibility and truly respecting his healing process.
-Some people who have been emotionally abused aren’t looking for closure from those who wronged them.
+Some people who have been emotionally abused aren’t looking for closure from those who hurt them.
 Some just want to move forward and leave the past behind.

-The question I see very often is:
+The question I get very often is:

 If you loved me, why would you hurt me?